Tile Museum

 only of its kind in the world, and contains a splendid array of tiles from

-housed in the monastic buildings of the Madre de Deus Convent, which after
+It's housed in the monastic buildings of the Madre de Deus Convent, which, after

 The splendor and opulence of the

-chapel dedicated to St. Anthony and the chapter house is particularly
+chapel dedicated to St. Anthony and the chapter house are particularly

 and his queen, Catherine of Austria.
 Several other glorious paintings in